 - Quest Nacho Cheese or Taco Flavored Protein Chips

-The egg yolk help make the creamy cheese sauce thick and rich which was a great alternative to the canned soup we talked about.
-I also think the heavy cream is a key ingredient in making this casserole thick.
+The egg yolk helped make the creamy cheese sauce thick and rich which was a great alternative to the canned soup we talked about.
+I also think heavy cream is a key ingredient in making this casserole thick.

 My advice totally would be to stick to the heavy cream because it really does make a huge difference in the consistency of the casserole and a tastes that is closest to the classic higher carb recipe.

 Trust me, this Low Carb Mexican Chicken Casserole is worth the extra cost of the chips and the fat from the heavy cream and cheese.
 I promise it will be a hit around your table with adults and children alike!

 What If I Don’t Want to Use Quest Protein Chips?

 I realize not everyone will want to use the Quest Brand Protein Chips and that is perfectly fine.
 You can leave them out of the casserole altogether and just top it with some additional shredded cheese and bake.

 The texture will be a little looser without the crunchy topping or the chips on the bottom to soak up some of the sauce but it will still taste amazing.